Unlawful Possession of a Weapon New Jersey

 Do you need a lawyer for an unlawful possession of a weapon charge in New Jersey?
 You’ve come to the right place.

 The firearms defense attorneys at the Tormey Law Firm LLC represent clients facing illegal weapons offenses, including unlawful possession of a weapon throughout the State of New Jersey.
 In fact, the firm has offices located throughout New Jersey including in Hackensack, Morristown, and Newark.
 Our trial team is composed of experienced criminal defense lawyers including former firearms prosecutors who now use their experience to defend our clients charged with weapons offenses.
-If you or a loved one is facing a weapons charge in NJ, you’ve come to the right place.
+If you or a loved one is facing a weapons charge in NJ, you need to understand the severe penalties that can come with these felony convictions and what steps you can take to challenge, and even potentially avoid them.
 Contact the Tormey Law Firm immediately for a free initial consultation at (201)-614-2474.

 Here is a review from one of the many satisfied clients of the Tormey Law Firm LLC: